Exact orbifold fillings of contact manifolds: Restrictions of singularities

 \subsection{Order of singularities.}

-\begin{proof}[Proof of \Cref{thm:sphere_have_smooth_fillings}] Following the proof of \cite[Theorem 1.1]{zhou2020}, one can see that there exists a Hamiltonian which has a product form on the cylindrical end of the completion as in \cite{zhou2020}, and such that there is a class $x\in SH^*_+(\partial (V\times \DD);\ZZ)$ with $\eta(x)=1$, and moreover both properties are independent of exact orbifold fillings/augmentations.
-Then by \Cref{prop:restriction}, the order of $\stab_p$ for any $p\in W$ of an exact orbifold filling must divide $1$, i.e.\ all exact orbifold fillings are exact manifold fillings. \end{proof}
+\begin{proof}[Proof of \Cref{thm:sphere_have_smooth_fillings}] Following the proof of \cite[Theorem 1.1]{zhou2020}, one can see that there exists a Hamiltonian which has a product form on the cylindrical end of the completion as in \cite{zhou2020}, and such that there is a class $x\in SH^*_+(V\times \DD)$ with $\eta(x)=1$, and moreover both properties are independent of exact orbifold fillings/augmentations.
+Then, given an exact orbifold filling $W$ of $\partial(V\times\DD)$, by \Cref{prop:restriction}, for any $p\in W$ the order of $\stab_p$ must divide $1$.
+That is, every exact orbifold filling is in fact smooth. \end{proof}

 \begin{proof}[Proof of \Cref{thm:order_Brieskorn}] By the proof of \cite[Theorem A]{dilation} and \cite[Remark 5.8]{dilation}, in the case of the Milnor fiber $W_{k,n}$ of $x_0^k+\ldots+x_n^k=0$, we have the following: \begin{itemize} \item the image of $\eta_{S^1}$ contains $k!$ if $k\le n$; \item the image of $\eta_{S^1}$ contains $(k-1)!$ if either $k<\frac{n+1}{2}$ or $k=\frac{n+1}{2}$ and $k$ is not divided by a non-trivial square. \end{itemize} We then need to show that such phenomenon persists on any exact orbifold fillings when $k<n$.